Skolem Meets Bateman-Horn: Introduction

 The problem of determining whether a given LRS has a zero is known as the Skolem Problem.
 This has been memorably characterised by Tao~\cite{Tao08} as \emph{``the halting problem for linear automata''}.
 In fact, the Skolem Problem has been recognised as a fundamental decision problem in a number of different areas of theoretical computer science, including loop termination~\cite{OuaknineW15}, weighted automata and formal power series (see~\cite[Section 6.4]{Berstel2010NoncommutativeRS}, \cite[Section 4.2]{RS94}, and~\cite[Section III.8]{Salomaa1978Automata}), matrix semigroups~\cite{BellPS21}, stochastic systems and probabilistic programs~\cite{AgrawalAGT15,BJK20}, and control theory~\cite[Section 3]{BlondelT00}.
 However, progress towards determining decidability of the problem has been limited.
-The state of the art is that decidability is known for recurrences of order\footnote{The \emph{order} of an LRS is the smallest value of $k$ for which the LRS satisfies a recurrence of the form~(\ref{eq:u}).} at most 4~\cite{MST84,Ver85}---an advance made some 40 years ago, based on Baker's celebrated theorem on linear forms in logarithms of algebraic numbers.
+The state of the art is that decidability is known for recurrences of order\footnote{The \emph{order} of an LRS is the smallest value of $k$ for which the LRS satisfies a recurrence of the form~(\ref{eq:u}).} at most 4~\cite{MST84,Ver85}---a result established four decades ago by means of Baker's celebrated theorem on linear forms in logarithms of algebraic numbers.